dhahaj/ardpicprog/README.md

-## Sketch for making a Microntroller PIC programmer from an Arduino development board.
+# Sketch for making a MicroController PIC programmer from an Arduino development board.
-# Works only for certain PIC devices.
+## Works only for certain PIC devices.